DSA Staff Professional Development

 Learning and Growth for All

 We believe that professional development is essential to promoting excellence within a learning organization.
-New in 2023, our professional development blueprint is an investment in our staff's learning and growth.
-It includes nine initiatives, which will be introduced and piloted in 2023.
+Our professional development blueprint is an investment in our staff's learning and growth.
+It includes nine initiatives, which will be introduced and piloted in 2023-2024 academic year.

 No matter your learning style, your title, or years of experience, there is something for you in this plan.
 To match different learning styles, the initiatives come in different formats: